Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Introduction

+However, most work on equivariant networks requires knowing the symmetry group \textit{a priori}.
+A different equivariant model needs to be re-designed for each symmetry group.
+In practice, we may not have a good inductive bias and such knowledge of the symmetries may not be available.
+Constructing and selecting the equivariant network with the appropriate symmetry group becomes quite tedious.
+Furthermore, many existing works are limited to \textit{finite groups} such as permutations \cite{hartford2018deep,ravanbakhsh2017equivariance,zaheer2017deep}, $90$ degree rotations \cite{cohen2018spherical} or dihedral groups $\mathrm{D}_N$ $E(2)$ \cite{weiler2019general}.

-For a continuous group, the number of group elements is infinite.
-To incorporate them into the architecture, existing approaches either discretize the group \cite{weiler20183d,weiler2018learning,cohen2016group}, or use a truncated sum over irreps \cite{weiler2019general,weiler20183d} via spherical harmonics in \citet{worrall2017harmonic} or more general Clebsch-Gordon coefficients \citet{kondor2018clebsch,bogatskiy2020lorentz}.
+For a continuous group, existing approaches either discretize the group \cite{weiler20183d,weiler2018learning,cohen2016group}, or use a truncated sum over irreducible representations (irreps) \cite{weiler2019general,weiler20183d} via spherical harmonics in \citet{worrall2017harmonic} or more general Clebsch-Gordon coefficients \citet{kondor2018clebsch,bogatskiy2020lorentz}.
 These approaches are prone to approximation error.
-Both parametrizing Lie groups for sampling and finding irreps are computationally expensive.

-Another approach taken in \citet{finzi2020generalizing} approximates the integral over the Lie group by Monte Carlo sampling.
-However, their approach is quite involved, using the matrix logarithm and exponential to define a distance function used to obtain a sampling neighborhood for each point. \citet{finzi2021practical} provides a unified approach for encoding continuous groups multi-layer perceptrons (MLP).
-Their method requires knowledge of the group, encoding its irreducible representations, and solving a set of symmetry constraints.
+Recently, \citet{finzi2020generalizing} propose to approximates the integral over the Lie group by Monte Carlo sampling.
+This approach requires implementing the matrix exponential and obtaining a local neighborhood for each point.
+Both parametrizing Lie groups for sampling and finding irreps are computationally expensive. \citet{finzi2021practical} provide a general algorithm for constructing equivariant multi-layer perceptrons (MLP), but require explicit knowledge of the group to encode its irreps, and solving a set of constraints.